faisalmemon/ios-crash-dump-analysis-book/examples/xbmc_sigbus_ios/xmbc_crash_explanation.md

      /usr/lib/dyld
 ```

-In this crash, we accessed bad memory at location `0x047001b0` as reported by the second value in the crash report Exception Codes section:
+In this crash, we accessed bad memory at location `0x047001b0` as reported by the second value in the Crash Report Exception Codes section:
 ```
 Exception Codes: 0x00000032, 0x047001b0
 ```